 Server Name Indication, or SNI, is a method of virtual hosting multiple domain names for an SSL enabled virtual IP.
 A single VIP is advertised for multiple virtual services.
 When a client connects to the VIP, Avi Vantage begins the SSL/TLS negotiation, but does not choose a virtual service, or an SSL certificate, until the client has requested the site by name via the TLS hello packet’s domain field.
 If the requested domain name is configured on the virtual IP, the appropriate certificate is returned to the client and the connection is bound to the proper virtual service.

 The parent virtual service governs the networking properties used to negotiate TCP and SSL with the client.
-It may also be a catch-all in case a client’s requested domain name does not exist or does not match one of the configured child virtual services.
-Configure the following properties on the parent VS:
+It may also be a catch-all if a client’s requested domain name does not exist or does not match one of the configured child virtual services.

 - Network: The listener IP address, service port, network profile, and SSL profile.
 No networking properties are configured on the child virtual services.

 The child virtual service does not have an IP address or service port.
 Instead, it points to a parent virtual service, which must be created first.
 The domain name field is a fully qualified name requested by the SNI-enabled client within the SSL handshake.
 The parent matches the client request with the child’s configured domain name.
 It does not match against the configured SSL certificate.
 The child may use a wildcard or domain specific certificate.
-If no child matches the client request, the parent’s SSL certificate and pool are used.